• Skip to primary navigation

 You guys.
 My kids LOVE these!
 They are so easy to throw together and really fun to make with the kids too.
 I love that they are packed with good stuff like bananas, nuts, and hemp hearts.
 Plus, I mean, you know my love affair with no bake desserts.

 I’ve mentioned this before, but if you’re late to the party buy some hemp hearts!!
-They’re such an easy and delicious way to add some protein to your diet.
 I use them in smoothies, on salads, on toast, and in a slew of no-bake desserts.
-They are a really great source of plant-based protein and so versatile, I can’t even begin!
 Check out more about hemp hearts HERE.

 Banana Bread Buckeyes